-I have been talking to so many about Golden Paste that I must add the recipe.
-The links to organic turmeric and the edible cinnamon are in the recipe.
+I have been talking to so many about Golden Paste that I must share the recipe.
+The will share sources for organic turmeric and organic cinnamon, below.
 Note: not all cinnamon is of good quality nor recommended for ingestion.

 Why Golden Paste?
 Turmeric It is a natural anti-inflammatory and inflammation is the number one culprit to pain and disease.
 As is the case so often, we Americans were slow to understand the benefits of this common Eastern medicine elixir.
 In the United States, they were giving it to high dollar race horses long before people latched on to the benefits.
 It is safe for dogs, humans and the horse, of course.